Filip Kljajić (footballer)

-Filip Kljajić (Филип Кљајић; born 16 August 1990) is a Serbian football goalkeeper who plays for Novi Pazar.
-He is the son of Dušan Kljajić.
+Filip Kljajić (Филип Кљајић; born 16 August 1990) is a Serbian professional footballer who plays as a goalkeeper for Torpedo Kutaisi.

 Club career

 Early years

 Born in Belgrade, Kljajić spent some period in Red Star Belgrade youth categories.
 He started his senior career with Hajduk Beograd, making 8 appearances in Serbian First League.
 He was declared as a man of the match 3 times with average rating 7.31.
-Next of Hajduk Beograd, he left to Jagnjilo, and joined Šumadija for 2009–10 season.
+He left for Šumadija Jagnjilo ahead of 2009–10 season.
 Kljajić played 28 times, with average rating 7.31, and was declared as a man of the match 2 times.
 He also played for Šumadija in first half of 2010–11 season and made 13 appearances.

 Metalac Gornji Milanovac

 Kljajić signed with Metalac for second half of season, and mainly was a reserve for Dejan Bogunović.
 He was licensed with squad number 9, atypically for goalkeepers.
 He was in first 11 3 times.
 On the beginning of season, Kljajić changed his jersey number, and took 12.
 He shared his position with Živko Živković, but he was selected as a first choice in front of goal 17 times.
 He was also declared as the best on the field 3 times.